 It doesn’t get easier than these pre-fab Florafelt wall-hanging planters.
 Simply select the size and type of planter you want, and then fill the tastefully designed felt pockets with your favorite herbs, or fruits and vegetable plants.
-The soft felt is natural and eco-friendly, and the unique design of this planter allows for moisture to circulate through the planter while still protecting your walls.
+The soft felt is sustainable and food-friendly, and the unique design of this system allows for moisture to circulate through the planter while still protecting your walls.

 2. Kitchen Kitsch

 If DIY is more your style, revive the ’70s with this tutorial for a simple macramé plant hanger.
-This one is pretty simple, just three terra-cotta plant pots suspended from a knotted rope, but it’s an inexpensive intro to vertical gardening and a great way to grow herbs in a kitchen short on counter space.
+This one is pretty simple, just three terra-cotta plant pots suspended from a knotted rope.
+But it’s an inexpensive intro to vertical gardening and a great way to grow herbs in a kitchen that’s short on counter space.

 3. Succulent Wall

-This take on vertical gardening brings together sweet succulent plants for a beautiful display, creating a feature wall that is low-maintenance but high-impact.
-Succulent plants come in an incredible array of colors, sizes and textures, and their low water needs make them a perfect way to keep some green even in areas experiencing drought or other water restrictions.
+This creative take on vertical gardening combines different succulent plants for a beautiful display, creating a living mosaic that is low-maintenance but high-impact.
+Succulent plants come in an incredible array of colors, sizes, and textures, and with their low water needs, they’re perfect for this decorative version of a vertical garden — even in areas experiencing drought or other water restrictions.

 4. Taking It Up a Notch

 Okay, we’re now getting a bit beyond three-pot macramé planters.
-This extensive hanging wall garden in Sao Paulo, Brazil, is constructed from recycled pop bottles, and houses a variety of plants and fresh herbs.
+This extensive hanging wall garden in São Paulo, Brazil, is constructed from recycled pop bottles that contain a variety of herb plants.